Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 Investigation of Compliance Concerns

-The Gateway Corporate Compliance Plan provides employee and agents affiliated with Gateway a means to convey concerns regarding corporate integrity in confidence and without fear of retaliation or intimidation.
+The Gateway Corporate Compliance Plan provides employees, board members, and affiliates of Gateway a means to convey concerns regarding corporate integrity in confidence and without fear of retaliation or intimidation.
 Every concern can be conveyed to the Chief Quality and Compliance Officer and will be investigated by him/her.

-Additionally, anonymous and confidential “good faith” reports can be made via the secure direct hot line: 845-339-6624.
+Additionally, anonymous and confidential “good faith” reports can be made via the secure direct hot line: 845-339-6624 or by leaving a message in the secure Compliance Box located in the staff lounge at the Joe Cornelske Center.

 The Chief Quality and Compliance Officer is responsible for documenting all concerns brought to his/her attention, initiating a confidential investigation, and reporting findings to the President & CEO and Board of Directors in a confidential manner.